rxRust/rxRust/README.md

 ## Usage

-`1.0.x` version requires Rust nightly before GAT stable, `0.15.0` version works with Rust stable.
+`1.0.x` version requires Rust nightly before GAT stable, `latest` and `0.15.0` versions work with Rust stable.

 Add this to your Cargo.toml: